ni/nimble/specs/runtime-configuration/README.md

 Matches the API of the local configuration element but has the behavior of overriding the global default behavior.
 Can likely [share a base class as done in prototyping](https://github.com/ni/nimble/blob/theme-auto-2-revenge-of-theme-auto/packages/nimble-components/src/theme-base/index.ts#L10).

-This makes the global configurration defined by the global configuration element instead of reactive.
+This makes the global configuration defined by the global configuration element instead of reactive.
 Reactive global behavior can be restored by clearing the element configuration, for example `el.theme='light';` to override and `el.theme=undefined;` to unset and restore reactive behavior.

 During prototyping in various prime days one thing I tried to address but found challenging was what the behavior should be if multiple global configuration elements were used on a page.
 I think it's unlikely to be an issue / could be something we try to address if it seems like something multiple clients are accidentally running into.
 The behavior will be whichever global configuration element most recently updated a configuration token will have set the value.
 Won't try and track them or guess which should be allowed or blocked, etc.